raspberrypilearning/getting-started-crumble/en/step_1.md

 title: What you will learn
 ---

-+ How to set up a Crumble controller and Crumble Sparkle RGB LEDs
++ How to set up a Crumble controller and software
-+ How to code an RGB LED's colour using Crumble software
++ How to connect common physical computing components to a Crumble
-+ How to use a repeat loop to create a repeating colour sequence
++ How to write code foreach component using the Crumble software

 --- /collapse ---